-In the last few critical years of Egypts history, the growth of its economy has depended heavily on the development of the country’s real estate sector.
+Real Estate Powering Egypt’s Economy in the last few critical years of Egypt’s history back in 2015, the growth of its economy has depended heavily on the development of the country’s real estate sector.

 There are several factors attributed to the strength and importance of the real estate sector in Egypt.
 Firstly, it contributes to more than 90 industries related to construction.
 In fact, with the recent abundance of construction projects either currently underway or still pending final agreements, the building and construction sector is expected to attract investment of around 6.5bn euros in 2015 from both domestic and foreign investment, making it one of Egypt’s biggest revenue sources.

-Additionally, the construction sector has driven continued expansion of related industries including metals, cement, furniture and power generation.
-Currently, the construction and development sector in Egypt makes up 20% of national GDP, rendering it one of the sectors most responsible for the economy’s increasing metabolism.
+To add to Real Estate Powering Egypt’s Economy, the construction sector has driven the continued expansion of related industries including metals, cement, furniture and power generation.
+Currently, the construction and development sector in Egypt makes up 20% of the national GDP, rendering it one of the sectors most responsible for the economy’s increasing metabolism.

-Each year Egypt not only requires more than half a million homes to meet the demands of new families, it must also continue to satisfy the existing housing deficit.
-Essentially with every year, the demand for houses and related infrastructure continues to exceed supply.
+One of the reasons Real Estate Powering Egypt’s Economy remains high – Egypt not only requires more than half a million homes to meet the demands of new families, it must also continue to satisfy the existing housing deficit.
+Essentially every year, the demand for houses and related infrastructure continues to exceed the supply.

 Around 20% of projects currently under development in Egypt are allocated to office and retail space.
 Even in Cairo, there has traditionally been a dearth of property purpose-built for business, with most companies operating from converted residential space.